hugoQAQ/Downloads/Project_Report.md

 # 3 Models

 According to data analysis results, on a certain location, traffic flow has a significantly periodic nature.
-So we decided to simplifying the problem by only considering time information and traffic flow.
+So we decided to simplify the problem by only considering time information and traffic flow.

 Recurrent neural networks are a generalization of feedforward neural networks, which have been devised for handling temporal and predictive problems.
 We built two types of recurrent neural networks: an LSTM model and a GRU model.
 Each model was trained and tested traffic flow data at a certain location.
 At the end, the performances of two models were compared.